In this post, you will see how to knit baby booties with easy-to-follow step-by-step instructions.

-*Please scroll down to see the free pattern*
+*Please scroll down to see the free pattern tutorial*

 The Yarn I Used To Knit The Baby Booties

-I used Rico Creative Cotton Aran (50g/85m/93yds) for the booties in the colour Sand (59).
+I used Rico Creative Cotton Aran (50g/85m/93yds) for the booties in the color Patina.

 It does on occasion split when you knit, like most cotton but you can fix it and make it look neat with a little patience.

-This is a medium weight yarn 04.
+This is a medium-weight yarn 04.

 Resources and tutorials you may find helpful in following this pattern:

-This pattern is great for any advanced beginner knitters.
+This pattern is great for any beginner knitters.

-- You should be able to knit the purl stitch.
+- How to knit the purl stitch.

-- You should be able to knit in stockinette stitch.
+- How to knit stockinette stitch.

-- How to K2tog.
+- How to read knitting patterns.

-- And understanding knitting abbreviations and terms.
+- Knitting abbreviations and terms.

 The booties knit up quickly and the simple design makes for a relaxing and enjoyable knit.